Painless Activation Steering: An Automated, Lightweight Approach for Post-Training Large Language Models: Methods

 How is $(\mathbf P^+_k, \mathbf P^-_k)$ built?
 Unlike existing methods~\citep{panickssery_steering_2024,chen2025personavectorsmonitoringcontrolling}, which require the careful construction of $(\mathbf P^+_k, \mathbf P^-_k)$'s for each model and target dimension, PAS constructs the prompt sets automatically.
 We achieve this by first running the raw model $M$ on the training split of a dataset (\cref{fig:main_flow_chart}).
 We then use the correctly and incorrectly solved tasks to construct $(\mathbf P^+_k, \mathbf P^-_k)$.
 We also automatically search for the optimal intervention layer $\ell$ and the optimal steering strength $\lambda$ on a validation split.
 The resultant model $\overline M$ is then evaluated on the test split.

 There are several ways to construct $(\mathbf P^+_k, \mathbf P^-_k)$ from the performance of the model on the training split (\cref{tab:activation-strategies}).
 The PAS (Full MCQ) variant uses full multiple-choice questions---those the model answered correctly form the positive prompts, and those it answered incorrectly form the negative prompts.
 The introspective variants (iPAS) tailor the prompts to each model's specific weaknesses.
-We adaptively construct the positive and negative prompt sets so that the steering vector $a^*$ directs the model away from the specific mistakes it made in the training set.
+We adaptively construct the positive and Neg Prompt Sets so that the steering vector $a^*$ directs the model away from the specific mistakes it made in the training set.

 To illustrate our construction strategy, suppose that the training split consists of two problems, and the LM answered the first correctly and the second incorrectly. \begin{itemize}[noitemsep,topsep=0pt,partopsep=0pt] \item[{Q1}] \textit{What is the color of a tiger's fur?
 A: Blue.
 B: Red.
-C: Orange.} \\ Answer Key: \textit{C} \quad LM Answer: \textit{C} \item[{Q2}] \textit{What is the capital of France?
+C: Orange.} \\ Answer Key: \textit{C} \quad LM Answer: {\textit{C}} \item[{Q2}] \textit{What is the capital of France?
 A: Paris.
 B: London.
 C: Rome.} \\ Answer Key: \textit{A} \quad LM Answer: \purple{\textit{B}} \end{itemize}

 \begin{method}[PAS-Full MCQ] We include all answer choices.
-The positive input is the mean activation over correctly answered multiple-choice questions; the negative input is the mean over incorrectly answered ones.\\ \emph{Positive Prompt Set: \textit{What is the color of a tiger's fur?
+The positive input is the mean activation over correctly answered multiple-choice questions; the negative input is the mean over incorrectly answered ones.\\ \emph{Pos Prompt Set: \textit{What is the color of a tiger's fur?
 A: Blue.
 B: Red.
-C: Orange.}}\\ \emph{Negative Prompt Set: \textit{What is the capital of France?
+C: Orange.}}\\ \emph{Neg Prompt Set: \textit{What is the capital of France?
 A: Paris.
 B: London.
 C: Rome.}} \end{method}